pnpm/pnpm.io/docs/cli/rebuild.md

 ### --recursive, -r

-This command runs the **pnpm build** command in every package of the multi-package repo.
+This command runs the **pnpm build** command in every package of the monorepo.

 ### --filter &lt;package_selector>